DIY Non-Toxic BBQ Grill Cleaner Spray

 So, why is it important to clean your grill in the first place?

-- Removing crusted on grease and food will improve the taste of your food (unlike a cast iron skillet that gets more seasoned and flavorful as you go, a grill gets caked with old food and grease, causing bacteria to build-up–not a tasty or healthy way to prepare food!)
+- Cleaning grill grates by removing crusted on grease and food will improve the taste of your food (unlike a cast iron skillet that gets more seasoned and flavorful as you go, a grill gets caked with old food and grease, causing bacteria to build-up–not a tasty or healthy way to prepare food!).

 - It’ll save you money in the long run, as you’ll use less gas from having to burn off the extra grease and crud leftover from previous uses.